adekto/pokitbeasts/README.md

+# Pokitbeasts
+An open source Pokitto RPG project

 <img src="img/pokitbeasts.png" alt="drawing" width="250px"/>
-pokitto rpg game

-# open pokitto rpg project
+# About
-this is an rpg for the pokitto game console
+This is an RPG for the [Pokitto game console](https://www.pokitto.com/).

+# Licence
+All code is released under the MIT licence
+All graphics are released under the CC0 licence